aspil/Dira/docs/srs.md

 ### 1.3 Project Scope

-The purprose of the online issue tracking platform is to enable multiple teams to develop many projects based on the Scrum methodology.\
+The purpose of the online issue tracking platform is to enable multiple teams to develop many projects based on the Scrum methodology.\
 The platform will support the relative domain specific features such as Epics and Stories.\
-The platform will be provided as a service (SasS).
+The platform will be provided as a service (SaaS).

 ## 2. System Features